williamjuan027/angular-animations-explorer/assets/post-content/misc/intro/intro.content.md

 It is broken down into different sections the same way the article is, so you should expect every section in the article that has an example also has the live version on the demo application.
 Some of the demo might have the same animation written in different ways.
 This is done intentionally to showcase how the different ways are reflected both visually on the UI and how the browser interprets the code.

 > _This is not meant to be as comprehensive or a replacement for documentation, but rather a quick way to showcase the different animation methods that are available, look at their behavior and some use cases, and the code behind the implementation._

+If you like my work, feel free to tweet about it or star this [repository](https://github.com/williamjuan027/angular-animations-explorer).